mellownightwombat/mellownightwombat/README.md

 ## Hi there 👋
+Some stuff that I will add here, but mostly for myself.
+Maybe some things are useful for you too.
+Here is the stuff I plan to add

+1. Some R scripts which will help me with my analysis, mostly about plants tbh
+2. Python scripts for RNA or DNA stuff (I hope I will write them) If I won't forget, I will be updating here

 <!--
 **mellownightwombat/mellownightwombat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.